National Contemporary Art Award Conditions of Entry

 8.9 Any exhibitor with an entry that has specific legal, environmental, safety or security applications to be met, shall undertake to carry out those procedures, and to meet the standards and policies of Waikato Museum, prior to installation.
 Note: any electrical appliances must be tagged and tested.

-8.10 The text provided on the entry will be the final and definitive artist’s statement and will not be added to by the entrant.
-Waikato Museum reserves the right to edit the text for grammatical errors.
-The artist’s catalogue statement has a 50 word limit.
-The artist’s object label statement has a 150 word limit.
+8.10 The text provided with the entry will be the final and definitive statement about the work and will not be added to by the entrant.
+Waikato Museum reserves the right to edit the text for grammatical errors or to require the artist to make a change if the text is defamatory.

-8.11 At no time prior to the award ceremony will the entrant be in communication with the judge in regard to their entry.
+8.11 At no time prior to the award ceremony will the entrant be in communication with the judge in regards to their entry.